gopala-kr/notebooks/README.md

-> Collection of practical handson jupyter notebooks on bigdata/ml/dl/rl/ds/python-scientific-tools/viz-lib/various command lines, All this stuff is collected from the github which was not well maintained.
+> Collection of practical handson jupyter notebooks on bigdata/ml/dl/rl/ds/python-scientific-tools/viz-lib/various command lines.
+All this stuff is collected from the github which was not well maintained.
 I will soon reorganize this to reflect recency.

 Play with these notebooks by launching a live server on [binder](https://mybinder.org)